DylanAlcock/CMPUT404-assignment-webserver/README.md

 Software Foundation; All Rights Reserved under the PSF license (GPL compatible) http://docs.python.org/2/library/socketserver.html

+Additions to server.py made by:

+Dylan Alcock

+References:

 Used website to learn more about how the webserver should function and what it looks like. https://www.bogotobogo.com/python/python_network_programming_socketserver_framework_for_network_servers.php

 Used to implement checking the url to see if it was a diretory/file or not. https://stackabuse.com/python-check-if-a-file-or-directory-exists/